imimajin/obsidian-remarkable/README.md

 # Obsidian to Remarkable

 This plugin automates the process of converting Markdown files to PDF and uploading them to a Remarkable tablet.
+This plugin uses [rmapi](https://github.com/juruen/rmapi) to interact with the Remarkable cloud.

 ## Installation